nanoframework/nanoframework.github.io/content/unit-test/using-test-platform.md

 ## Asserting in the test functions

-As for most of the famous .NET Unit Test platform, the concept of `Assert` is present as well in nanoFramework.
+As for most of the famous .NET Unit Test platform, the concept of `Assert` is present as well in .NET **nanoFramework**.
 You can see in the previous example some of those `Assert` functions.
 They take one or two arguments and are straight forward to use.

 If there is an issue in those Assert function, an exception is raised.